-On the national front, the SA Reconciliation Barometer (SARB) Survey 2019 Report released by the Institute for Justice and Reconciliation reveals that reconciliation is impossible in South Africa for a number of reasons; this poses a direct challenge to us as cultural institution to live up to the new museum definition.
+The SA Reconciliation Barometer (SARB) Survey 2019 Report released by the Institute for Justice and Reconciliation reveals that reconciliation is impossible in South Africa for a number of reasons; this poses a direct challenge to us as cultural institution to live up to the new museum definition.
 The SARB attributes this elusiveness of reconciliation to, among others, the persistence of poverty, gender-based violence, the continued use of racial categories to measure transformation and the unrelenting racism, sexism, patriarchy and other prejudices.
-According to this report, 48% of South Africans are dissatisfied with their self-perceived economic power, 44% are dissatisfied with their self-perceived political power and there is a sense of disempowerment for half of the South African population.
-The report further notes the prevalence of bonding than bridging trust which leads to very low levels of useful social capital for the majority of South Africans.
+According to this report, 48% of South Africans are dissatisfied with their self-perceived economic power, 44% are dissatisfied with their self-perceived political power and there is a sense of